Symphony No. 60 (Haydn): Nickname

 The incidental music fizzes with invention and hilarity and mixes an array of musical styles ranging from stately Baroque to a movement described by the great Haydn scholar H. C. Robbins Landon as “a medley of Balkan folk tunes”.
 Its success ensured that Haydn was quick to adapt it as a six-movement symphony, perhaps as early as 1775.
 Symphony no. 60 contains the overture, four entr'actes and finale from the music composed for the five-act play.

 Movements

-The symphony is scored for two oboes, bassoon, two horns, two optional trumpets, timpani, and strings.
+The symphony is scored for two oboes, bassoon, two French horns, two optional trumpets, timpani, and strings.